- Advance Matrix Rate Shipping – A Comfortable Way to Improve Shipping Experience

 With the increasing technology, chances for the information getting hacked or leaked is also increasing simultaneously.
 These security issues also occur with Magento platform too.
-These issues cause loss of informations, spamming, loss of credentials etc. To resolve such issues faced by Magento platform and maintain its performance, several upgrades are released Magento team.
+These issues cause loss of information, spamming, loss of credentials etc. To resolve such issues faced by Magento platform and maintain its performance, several upgrades are released Magento team.
 This provides a tool to keep your store safe and secure.

 The upgrades which are released to solve the security issues are called as the Security patches.
-Whenever, a security patch becomes available, a notification is sent to all the merchants in their admin inbox.
+Whenever a security patch becomes available, a notification is sent to all the merchants in their admin inbox.
 You can know about the security vulnerabilities by scanning your Magento shop.